 Connecting the Central Gulf Coast

-Surat Thani is the gateway to the islands in the Gulf of Thailand.
+Surat Thani is the gateway to the islands in the Gulf of Thailand: Koh Samui, Koh Phangan and Koh Tao.

 Connecting the Andaman Coast

 Khao Sok and Khao Lak comprise the largest area of rainforest in Southern Thailand.
-The natural parks are traversed by limestone ranges while the coast encompasses beautiful beaches and tropical evergreen forest.
+The natural parks are crossed by limestone ranges while the coast encompasses beautiful beaches and tropical evergreen forest.

-– Thai Sriram operates regular bus routes from Bangkok to Krabi.
+– Thai Sriram, Tara Tour and Travel operate regular bus services from Bangkok to Krabi.

-Krabi province is filled with beaches, coastal karst formations, and islands.
+Krabi province is filled with beaches, coastal karst formations and incredible islands.

-– Thai Sriram operates regular bus routes from Bangkok to Phuket.
+– Thai Sriram, Tara Tour and Travel operate regular bus services from Bangkok to Phuket.

-Phuket island is the country’s most developed tourist hot spot, reached every year by millions of visitors captivated by the amazing sandy beaches.
+Phuket island is the country’s most developed tourist hot spot, frequented by millions of visitors captivated by the amazing sandy beaches.

 For those travellers who wish to exit Thailand by road, there are international bus services to Siem Reap and Phnom Penh in Cambodia, Vientiane in Laos, and Kuala Lumpur in Malaysia.